-This analysis assumes there is a 20% reduction of non-elective non-Covid bed days due to improvements to the discharge model and admissions avoidance (a result of improved front door care models).
-This is currently applied consistently across both sites, but we recognise that the opportunity will be based on the population demographics and maturity/variation in clinical models prior to transformational changes implemented over recent months.
+This analysis assumes there is a 20 per cent reduction of non-elective non-Covid bed days due to improvements to the discharge model and admissions avoidance (a result of improved front door care models).
+This is currently applied consistently across both sites.
+We recognise that the opportunity will be based on the population demographics and maturity/variation in clinical models prior to transformational changes implemented over recent months.

 Partnerships with purpose